Tips for talking majors and careers with family

 Remember, family members care for you and just want to help!
 Think about ways they can be of help and ask them for specific assistance.

 - Get feedback to help you understand your strengths and passions.
 Your family members often know you better than anyone.
-This will help you identify possible roles or help you articulate your strengths during an interview.
+This will help you identify possible roles or articulate your strengths during an interview.

 - Tap into your family’s network, even if it’s informally.
 Neighbors, friends, co-workers, friends of friends, acquaintances.
 Don’t ask them to reach out for you, but ask for contact information so you can get in touch!